-This engagement programme has brought together the GLA, LBN and TfL with various stakeholders, communities and businesses through a collaborative process.
-Comments and ideas captured in this report provide a starting point for a base, upon which a shared vision for the Royal Docks and their surrounding areas can be built, with the support of multiple agencies.
+This engagement process has brought together the GLA, LBN, TfL with various stakeholders, communities and businesses through a collaborative process.
+Comments recorded in this report are shown to build a vision for the Royal Docks and surroundings that will be worked towards by multiple agencies.